Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Results and Discussion

-The spanwise variation of the wake centerline production is illustrated in the bottom portion of figure \ref{fig:prodComparison} by the blue shading for the $\lambda=2$, 3.43, and 6.86 cases while the solid line represents the same span-averaged values as in the upper portion.
+The spanwise variation of the wake centerline production is illustrated in the bottom portion of figure \ref{fig:prodComparison} by the blue shading for $\lambda=2$, 3.43, and 6.86 while the solid line represents the same span-averaged values as in the upper portion.
 The variation with respect to spanwise position provides a more detailed picture of the production than the span-averaged curves that reduce the flow to one dimension.
-The peak production for the $\lambda=2$ case occurs earlier than the other two cases and with considerably less variation.
-Centerline production for the $\lambda=3.43$ case has the largest variation with local zero values possible even as the span-average reaches its peak.
-Both the $\lambda=3.43$ and 6.86 cases have considerable variability $3T$ downstream of peak production while downstream production from the $\lambda=2$ case remains nominally zero.
+The peak production for $\lambda=2$ occurs earlier than the other two cases and with considerably less variation.
+Centerline production for $\lambda=3.43$ has the largest variation with local zero values possible even as the span-average reaches its peak.
+Both $\lambda=3.43$ and 6.86 have considerable variability $3T$ downstream of peak production while downstream production from the $\lambda=2$ case remains nominally zero.

 As shown in figure \ref{fig:yAvgBudgets}, one of the primary transport mechanisms in the near wake region is the turbulent pressure transport $T^{(p)}$, which redistributes energy among the TKE equation terms.
 The span-averaged pressure transport values are plotted with respect to downstream location at $y/T=0$ in figure \ref{fig:TpComparison}.
 For $\lambda>2$, the overall magnitude of the span-averaged pressure transport is considerably reduced compared to the large peak present in the elliptical cylinder case.
 In the lower portion of the figure, the spanwise variation is shaded in blue.
 While span-averaged values are minimal, the variation along the span is substantial, indicating the importance of local three-dimensional effects.
 Larger wavelengths ($\lambda=3.43$ and 6.86) extend the range of these spanwise effects further downstream as indicated by the larger variation for $x/T>4$ compared to the small variation seen for the $\lambda=2$ case.